 With such interconnection, intelligent routing, and redundancy, challenges like inconsistent controls, latency, and support challenges are far less likely to stand in the way of cloud migration.

-Cloudflare’s distributed cloud network has data centers in 200 cities across 100+ countries, each of which is able to enforce firewall rules, mitigate DDoS attacks, load balance traffic, and cache content for fast delivery to end users, among other capabilities.
+Cloudflare’s distributed cloud network has data centers in over 300 cities across 100 countries, each of which is able to enforce firewall rules, mitigate DDoS attacks, load balance traffic, and cache content for fast delivery to end users, among other capabilities.

 This article is part of a series on the latest trends and topics impacting today’s technology decision-makers.